dimanikulin/capable-cpp-template/README.md

 - Qt-oriented static code analyzer based on the Clang [framework](https://github.com/KDE/clazy)
 - find merging symbols like "<<<"
 - clang-tidy
+- code checks

+# Code checks
+## Сheck for boilerplate
+You will need to update <YOUR COMPANY NAME> in boilerplate.txt to start using this check.
+Also please uncomment run of *boilerplate_check.py* in *codeChecks.yml*

 # Contributing